DKokh/MD-trajectory_analysis/examples/README.md

         ramd_tr = "my_trajec*/*.dcd"
      __________________________________

-     Note, that reference pdb file fo a system  and pdb/mol2 for a ligand are obligatory, while equilibration or ramd trajectory may be absent
+     Note, that the reference pdb file for a complete system  and pdb/mol2 for a ligand are obligatory, while equilibration or RAMD trajectory can be omitted

     (ii) Trajectory object is generated, which contains all information of equilibration and RAMD trajectories.
 Additionally, ligand structure and chemical properties will be analized